jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 {Page Details: index: 0x629, allocated: 0x0, valid: 0x1}
 ```

 The first page in the zero-order free list is page 0x627, or page 39 (starting from zero) of the section reserved for the baby-boot allocator.
-The indexs, or page frame numbers, of each member of the list increases by one, as expected.
+The indexes, or page frame numbers, of each member of the list increases by one, as expected.

 ```
 Printing freelist for order: 0x1